• Home

 Nordic Journal of Business

-The whole issue as a pdf can be found here.
+The whole issue can be found here

 Nordic Journal of Business

-NJB Vol. 69, No. 2 (Summer 2020)
+NJB Vol. 73, No. 2 (Summer 2024)

 I hope you enjoy reading the interesting contributions featured in this issue of the Nordic Journal of Business.